Philosophy of mind

 Philosophy of mind is a branch of philosophy that deals with the nature of the mind and its relation to the body and the external world.

-The mind–body problem is a paradigmatic issue in philosophy of mind, although a number of other issues are addressed, such as the hard problem of consciousness and the nature of particular mental states.
+The mind–body problem is a paradigmatic issue in philosophy of mind, although a number of other issues are addressed; these include the hard problem of consciousness and the nature of particular mental states.
 Aspects of the mind that are studied include mental events, mental functions, mental properties, consciousness and its neural correlates, the ontology of the mind, the nature of cognition and of thought, and the relationship of the mind to the body.

-Dualism and monism are the two central schools of thought on the mind–body problem, although nuanced views have arisen that do not fit one or the other category neatly.
+Dualism and monism are the two central schools of thought on the mind–body problem, although nuanced views have arisen that do not fit either category neatly, with the current emergence of trialism, as a potential school of thought.